 Law and Policy Pathways to Community Centered Protection from Extreme Heat Heat is the number one cause of weather-related death in the U.S., but not all communities are impacted the same.
 Historically redlined communities have experienced higher heat exposure through urban heat islands.
 Outdoor workers paid low-incomes and Latino/a workers are especially vulnerable to poor health due to non-working days and lost income linked to extreme heat.
 Heat exposure contributes to heat illness, respiratory problems, and heat stroke and also adversely affects the Social Determinants of Health.
-Jurisdictions developing strategies to mitigate the impacts of heat exposure must consider community needs and ensure a just transition that benefits communities on the frontlines of these harms, Law and policy play an essential role in supporting community-centered processes and solutions to reducing the negative health impacts of heat and extreme heat.
-Create Accessible Cooling Centers Enhance inclusive and programming at city-run their use Utilize geographic information system tools with community needs areas most vulnerable to extreme heat exposure Provide free transportation to address access barriers Increase community knowledge concerning what cooling centers are and who they serve Improve cooling center signage to increase their Support Green Infrastructure Integrate green infrastructure into routine streetscape upgrades Develop an Urban Forest Management Plan for private and public property Create an Urban Forest Fund to support new communities with a low Adopt landscape ordinances which set minimum tree standards or require the planting of trees in energy conservation zones near buildings Increase tree cover in Engage in Community Planning Develop a Community Benefits Agreement to prevent climate gentrification and residential displacement Enact policies so impacted communities can shape heat Use The Spectrum of Community Engagement to Ownership tool to measure local government's level of Use value-driven data for traditionally excluded groups to culturally tailor the CDC's Climate Effect framework Adopt a cultural safety Add climate goals to Fund a heat response and Protect Workers Provide culturally inclusive communications about safety Adopt state laws that protect outdoor workers from heat illness by mandating access Provide benefits including health care and paid leave for Enact national heat standards to protect workers at risk for heat illness Establish task forces to engage with at-risk workers to safely (e.g., immigration Enact Equitable Energy Strategies Use a community-centered energy justice scorecard Adopt community solar programs like Illinois Solar for All requiring community communities with low- Create energy assistance programs that cap fees at a income and make eligibility / participation easy (e.g., opt- Establish a clean energy fund centered on renewable and job training needs of Require that spending on renewable and energy efficiency programs benefit underserved communities Network law and policy experts are available to consult on this and other public health issues at no cost.
-Contact the Northern Region
+Jurisdictions developing strategies to mitigate the impacts of heat exposure must consider community needs and ensure a just transition that benefits communities on the frontlines of these harms.
+Law and policy play an essential role in supporting community-centered processes and solutions to reducing the negative health impacts of heat and extreme heat.
+Create Accessible Cooling Centers Enhance inclusive and multigenerational programming at city-run cooling centers to increase their use Utilize geographic information system tools with community needs assessments to strategically locate cooling centers in areas most vulnerable to extreme heat Provide free transportation to and from cooling centers to address access barriers Increase community knowledge concerning what cooling centers are and who they serve Improve cooling center signage to increase their accessibility Support Green Infrastructure Integrate green infrastructure into routine streetscape upgrades Develop an Urban Forest Management Plan for private and public property with sustainable funding Create an Urban Forest Fund to support new greening projects in communities with a low percentage of tree covers and high concentrations of impervious surfaces Adopt landscape ordinances which set minimum tree standards or require the planting of trees in energy conservation zones near buildings Increase tree cover in formerly redlined neighborhoods Engage in Community Planning Develop a Community Benefits Agreement to prevent climate gentrification and residential displacement Enact policies so impacted communities can shape heat mapping initiative priorities Use The Spectrum of Community Engagement to Ownership tool to measure local government's level of community engagement Use value-driven data for traditionally excluded groups to culturally tailor the CDC's Building Resilience Against Climate Effect framework Adopt a cultural safety emergency planning model Add climate goals to declarations of racism as a public health crisis Fund a heat response and mitigation office Protect Workers Provide culturally inclusive written and oral communications about safety during high/extreme heat days Adopt state laws that protect outdoor workers from heat illness by mandating access to shade, water, rest, and training Provide benefits including health care and paid leave for missed workdays due to extreme temperatures Enact national heat standards to protect workers at risk for heat illness Establish task forces to engage with at-risk workers to determine barriers to working safely (e.g., immigration status, income needs, pregnancy) Enact Equitable Energy Strategies Use a community-centered energy justice scorecard Adopt community solar programs like Illinois Solar for All requiring community input from and benefit to communities with low-incomes Create energy assistance programs that cap fees at a percentage of a person's income and make eligibility / participation easy (e.g., opt-out not opt-in) Establish a clean energy fund centered on renewable energy. green infrastructure, and job training needs of frontline Require that spending on renewable and energy efficiency programs benefit underserved communities.
+Network law and policy experts are available to consult on this and other public health issues.